genevate/style_guides/programming/basic.md

 ## Duck Types

-- Defines a *behaves-like-a- relationship.
+- Defines a *behaves-like-a* relationship.
 - Defines an object that behaves idential to objects of different types due to methods and/or properties that enable this behavior.

 ## Composition

-- Defines a *has-a- relationship.
+- Defines a *has-a* relationship.
 - Defines an object that is composed of many objects which exhibits behavior that is separate from and includes the behavior of the sum of its parts.
 - Composed of objects of smaller well-defined behavior, the composed object benefits from the greater sum of its parts